Top 5 Onsen in Japan: 2024 Updated Guide

 Japan’s onsen culture offers a unique opportunity to relax, rejuvenate, and connect with the country’s natural beauty.
 Each of these top onsen destinations—Kusatsu, Noboribetsu, Hakone, Beppu, and Gero—provides a distinct experience, with waters that are believed to offer various health benefits.
 Whether you’re drawn to the sulfuric waters of Kusatsu, the diverse mineral baths of Noboribetsu, or the silky alkaline springs of Gero, visiting these onsen is a journey into both wellness and tradition.
 With details on costs and accommodations, you can easily plan a visit to enjoy the therapeutic benefits and serene environments that have made these onsen famous.

-Discover the best hot springs in Utah with our mapped guide.
-Find top soaking spots, directions, and tips for a perfect hot springs adventure.
+Discover the best hot springs in West Virginia with our guide and map to top spots.
+Find directions, amenities, and tips for the perfect relaxing getaway.